“A dreamily romantic hotel in a gorgeous country setting, with big views, gourmet food and a heated pool”

 - Safe box

-Breakfast the next morning was less inventive, but an absolute treat nonetheless.
+Breakfast was less inventive, but an absolute treat nonetheless.
 An enormous buffet of salamis, local cheeses and wonderful yoghurts sits alongside slices of melon and pineapple, kiwi jam, fresh peach juice, and Cava for that celebratory holiday mood!

 - Coffee maker